NightFell33/ST5188/README.md

 ### praw_data/

 This folder is for getting data from Reddit.
+(Note that this is the starting point for all data sections, other open source datasets used in this project such as Goemotions are available from the web.

 apple_new.py -- file for get data from Reddit.
 Note that you may need API account to login,